 We expect our suppliers, contractors and third party providers, together with their supply chains, to take all reasonable and practical steps to comply with the Modern Slavery Act 2015.

 We are continuing to make improvements to our procurement practices which incorporate both due diligence and risk assessment.
 Our procurement practices specifically question the approach our suppliers take in respect of complying with the Modern Slavery Act 2015.
 In financial year ended 31 March 2019 we engaged with a procurement agency to help us develop these practices and ensure that new suppliers meet the high standards which we expect of ourselves.
-In financial year ending 31 March 2020 we began producing a procurement process to be used when engaging with new suppliers, contractors and third parties to ensure consistent practices in securing new suppliers.
+In financial year ending 31 March 2021 we continued to review our procurement processes with both existing and new suppliers, contractors and third parties to ensure consistent practices in securing new suppliers.

 We only use reputable recruitment firms and service organisations to assist us in meeting our business needs and delivering the very best client service.